trladd/EmailyUdemyCourseRepo/README.md

 First Heroku login
 To add heroku as a remote do 'git remote add heroku https://git.heroku.com/stormy-lake-36747.git' To push this to heroku do 'git push heroku master' (pushing non)

+nGrok - in a seperate window run npx ngrok http 5000